luizbgomide/EclipsePhase2e-ptbr/src/04/28-traits.md

 **▼ Morph Trait • MP Bonus: 1/2**

 Your morph is vulnerable to exsurgent infection.
 Apply a −10 modifier per level to SOM Checks made to resist biological exsurgent virus infection.
+This trait is only available for biomorphs.

 ### Inherent Flaws